bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 79°
-- Windy
+- Windy and Partly Cloudy
-- 57% humidity
+- 58% humidity
-- 18 mph wind
+- 19 mph wind
-- 9% cloud cover
+- 59% cloud cover
 - 42 AQI 🟩
 - 0.01 inches of rain in the past 24 hours
 - 1.88 inches of rain expected in the next 48 hours